 A reminder of Corinths early history is the massively constructed Temple of Apollo, which also happens to be the first stone-built Doric-style temple in Greece.
 Although only a few columns remain standing as of today, is sufficient to imagine what it must have been like when complete.

 The City of Sparta

-The Acropolis, as of today, is an olive-tree covered hill with a few columns and walls in evidence and the major excavation which has been so carried out have been to reveal the scant remains of the Temple of Artemis Orthia.
+The sanctuary of Artemis Orthia still remains with some buildings dating back to the ancient period.
+The Acropolis, as of today, is an olive-tree covered hill with a few columns and walls in evidence and the major excavation which has been so carried out have been to reveal the scant remains of the Temple of Artemis Orthia in the Spartan region.

 Marathon is situated forty kilometers northeast of Athens.
 This site is famous for the battle fought in 490 BC between the Greeks and the Persians.
 In this battle 10,000 Athenian troops with the help and support of 1000 troops from the town of Plataea, determinedly defeated the Persians.
 This propelled Athens into the limelight and was perhaps the most revered event in the city’s history.
 The tumulus is the original early fifth-century construction.

 The Kerameikos describes a district on either side of the small river Eridanos, a few kilometers away from the Acropolis.
 As a matter of fact, by the very use of the word ceramic homage is paid to this site.

 From at least the Mycenaean Period until the Classical Period it was used for two purposes as a cemetery and as a Greek Places where pottery was made (hence the word ceramic).
 Today kilns and grave monuments which have so survived help us visualize ancient Athenian life just outside the city wall.